Product Discovery Techniques: Methods, Frameworks, and Tools

 When users interact with a new feature's prototype, check whether they intuitively complete the steps or get stuck.
 Do they squint, mumble, or click aimlessly?
 Then you've got some refinement work before full development.

-4. Experience Mapping
+4. Experience mapping

 Experience mapping captures the entire user journey, from first contact to regular use.
 This high-level view aligns your product with users' real-world behaviors as it reveals: